San Jose State vs. Hawaii NCAA Football Odds, Plays and Insights | September 19, 2021

 San Jose State vs. Hawaii College Football Odds, Plays and Insights

-Oddsmakers give the San Jose State Spartans (1-1, MWC) the edge when they visit the Hawaii Rainbow Warriors (1-2, MWC) on Sunday, September 19, 2021 in a matchup between MWC opponents at the Clarence T.C.
+The Hawaii Rainbow Warriors (1-2, 0-0 MWC) are 6.5-point underdogs in a home MWC matchup against the San Jose State Spartans (1-1, 0-0 MWC) on Sunday, September 19, 2021 at the Clarence T.C.
 Ching Athletics Complex .
-San Jose State is favored by a touchdown.
-The contest has a point total set at 59.5.
+The contest has an over/under of 61 points.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.